 outline the qualities and examples from the teacher's perspective.

-supporting statements of this individual's role and contribution to
+provide supporting statements of this individual's role and contribution

 - A scanned transcript